 When I was in my twenties, like any long term traveller, I occassionally arrived home to the inevitable societal judgement that came with not conforming to what everyone else was doing, not least of which from my friends and family.
 ‘When are you going to settle down’ and ‘when will I be a grandmother’ seemed to become the shrill battlecries of my mother whenever I saw her.

 In effect I had become a social outcast in many ways.
 Many of my friends had settled down, bought the house, had the kids and begun the inevitable slow suicide of paying bills until you die.

 I hadn’t.
+I had bucked the trend.
+I refused to settle down, get married, have babies and get crushed under the weight of mortgage I couldn’t afford and didn’t want!
 And I felt a little bit ostracised from society because of it.

 I’d bought into some aspects of it of course, I went to university twice and achieved two degrees and after a stint in the military I changed careers and have – what is now – a relatively high ranking nursing career.
-But I still travelled for long periods whenever the hell I wanted to.
+But I still didn’t follow the same path my peers did.
+My path was broken, undulating and halting.
+I travelled for long periods whenever the hell I wanted to.
 I broke through the norm, and whilst that made me strange to many of my peers, it also gave me a profound sense of freedom from the rat race and helped shape who I am now.

 And that is truly one of the biggest differences of travelling in my thirties as opposed to my twenties.

 In my twenties travel gave me so many profound life epiphanies because I was still searching for who I was, who I wanted to become.
 Two degrees and two careers later I have that now.
 I know who I am.
 I am comfortable in who I am and I am happy with it.